Affiliate links on Android Authority may earn us a commission. Learn more.

 You can sign in to Samsung Health with your Samsung account.
-If you don’t yet have a Samsung account, you will need to create one to use the app.
-Once you’ve downloaded the app and you are prompted to sign in, tap Create account and fill out the necessary details to create a Samsung account.
+If you don’t have a Samsung account, download the app, tap Create account, and fill out the necessary details.

-- Home: This tab is the home base of the Samsung Health app.
-It is where users can set and track goals and find all of their current health metrics.
-Scroll the Home tab to view your stats or to manually add data, including weight, periods, or food and water intake.
+- Home: This tab is your home base within the Samsung Health app.
+It’s where you can set and track goals and view all of your current health metrics.
+Scroll the Home tab to review or manually add data, including weight, periods, or food and water intake.
 If you scroll down to the bottom of this tab, you can tap Manage items to add or remove specific measurables from your home screen.

 - Together: The Together tab is where you can enter challenges and compare your data to other Samsung Health users.
-You can also invite and connect with others to keep friends motivated on their own health journies.
+You can also invite and connect with others to keep friends motivated on their health journeys.

-- My page: This tab is where users can edit their Samsung Health app profile.
+- My page: This tab is where you can edit your Samsung Health app profile.
 Add your gender, height, weight, and birth date to calculate important values like calories burned and heart rate ranges.
 You can also set your typical daily activity level on a scale of one to four.
-Beyond your basic profile, the My page tab provides big picture data like weekly summaries, personal bests, and earned badges.
+Beyond your basic profile, the My Page tab provides big-picture data like weekly summaries, personal bests, and earned badges.

-You can access an overflow menu from any of the tabs above by tapping the three horizontal dots in the top right corner of your screen.
+You can access the app’s overflow menu from any of the tabs above by tapping the three horizontal dots in the top right corner of your screen.
 This menu includes four options additional options:

-- For you: For you is where you will find weekly summaries of your tracking results including activity and sleep data.
+- For you: For you is where you will find weekly summaries of your tracked results including activity and sleep data.

-- Notices: Notices is where you will find updates from the Samsung team including changes within the app and information about Samsung Health content.
+- Notices: Here you will find updates from the Samsung team including changes within the app and information about Samsung Health content.

 - Settings: Like a typical settings menu, here you can access account details, manage notifications, review your privacy settings, and more.